Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 # Overview

-Ecwid API allows your application to be embedded right into user Control panel and work like it is built into Ecwid.
-Although this is not necessary and you can use Ecwid API without embedding an application into Control panel, we highly recommend this approach.
-Being integrated with Ecwid this way, your app will get a way more user engagement as it will be a part of a merchant store backend.
+The Ecwid API allows your application to be embedded right into the user Control Panel and work like it is built into Ecwid.
+Although this approach is not necessary and you can use the Ecwid API without embedding an application into the Control Panel, we highly recommend it.
+Being integrated with Ecwid this way, your app will get way more user engagement, as it will be a part of a merchant store backend.

 > Native app interface example

 > ![Edit orders interface](https://don16obqbay2c.cloudfront.net/wp-content/uploads/nativeApp-1468407012.png)

-At high level, it works this way:
+Overall, it works this way:

-- User installs the application and allows it to add a new tab into the Ecwid Control Panel
+- The user installs the application and allows it to add a new tab to the Ecwid Control Panel.
-- After installation, a new tab shows the page content of your specified iframe URL
+- After installation, a new tab shows the page content of your specified IFRAME URL.
-- Ecwid provides [REST API](#rest-api-reference) and [JS SDK](#ecwid-javascript-sdk) for authentication and operation inside of the Ecwid Control Panel
+- Ecwid provides a [REST API](#rest-api-reference) and a [JS SDK](#ecwid-javascript-sdk) for authentication and operations inside of the Ecwid Control Panel.

 # Building an embedded app